A predictive safety filter for learning-based control of constrained nonlinear dynamical systems: Predictive safety filter

-Similar to \citet{wabersich2018linearMpsc}, we propose a predictive safety filter that is not pre-computed, but defined via an optimization problem and computed on-the-fly.
-The main working mechanism is the construction of safe backup plans that, if applied, would keep the system provably safe, see Figure~\ref{fig:model_predictive_safety} (left) for an illustration.
+Similarly to \cite{Wabersich2018}, we propose a predictive safety filter that is not pre-computed, but defined via an optimization problem and computed on-the-fly.
+The main working mechanism is the construction of safe backup plans that, if applied, would keep the system provably safe in the future, see Figure~\ref{fig:model_predictive_safety} (left) for an illustration.
 The backup plans are defined via \eqref{eq:MPSF_nominal_opt}, where $\{\mXpred_{i|k,N}\}$ denote the planned states computed at the current time step $k$ and predicted $i$ time steps into the future with planning horizon $N$ using the corresponding input sequence $\{\mUpred_{i|k,N}\}$.
 One of the key challenges in computing the backup plans is to deal with the fact that a good model is not known in unexplored regions of the state-space, i.e. $\XX \setminus \ZZ_c$, shown as red (unconfident model) sets in Figure~\ref{fig:model_predictive_safety}.
 In the nominal setting, we simply address this problem by enforcing the system to strictly stay within the confident model subset $\ZZ_c$ via \eqref{eq:MPSF_nominal_opt_uncertainty_constraints}.
-One of the main problems addressed in the next section will be to relax this constraint in order to enable cautious exploration of such unconfident subsets.
+One of the main problems addressed in the next section will be to relax this constraint to enable cautious exploration of such unconfident subsets.
 The purpose of the remaining constraints in \eqref{eq:MPSF_nominal_opt} is to construct backup plans that lead the system within state and input constraints $\XX$ and $\UU$ \eqref{eq:MPSF_nominal_opt_state_constraints}, \eqref{eq:MPSF_nominal_opt_input_constraints} into a safe terminal set $\mSafe^t$ in $N$ steps \eqref{eq:MPSF_nominal_opt_safety_constraint}.